CompTIA Security+ is the most popular cybersecurity certification for a wide variety of career pathways.

 Another example is the University of Maryland’s Cybersecurity Certificate which offers comprehensive programs at both the undergraduate and graduate levels.

 Both levels require between 15 and 18 credit hours and are designed to be completed in a year.
-The post-baccalaureate program is designed to help prepare students that have an undergraduate degree in another discipline to gain experience in computer networking.
-The goal is to be ready to take the necessary cybersecurity professional certification exams with an eye toward launching a career.
+The undergraduate program is designed to help prepare students that have an undergraduate degree in another discipline to gain experience in computer networking prepare to take the necessary cybersecurity professional certification exams and be prepared to launch a career.

 The program does not require additional test scores such as the SAT or GRE, and transferring previous academic credit applicable to the program’s requirements is allowed.

 The University of Maryland’s online cybersecurity certification has two tracks at the graduate level.
 Depending on background and career interest, students can choose between cybersecurity management and policy or cybersecurity technology and information assurance.